 Chad M. Gasta (Ph.
-D., Michigan State University) is Professor of Spanish and Chair of the Department of World Languages & Cultures at Iowa State University.
-He also serves as Director of International Studies and Co-Director of the Languages and Cultures for Professions (LCP) program.
+D., Michigan State University) is Professor of Spanish and Chair of the Department of Languages, Literaures & Cultures at the University of Delaware.
+Previously, he was Chair and Professor at Iowa State University where he also served as Director of International Studies and Co-Director of the Languages and Cultures for Professions (LCP) program.

-Gasta founded and currently co-directs Iowa State’s largest study abroad program, the ISU on Mediterranean – Summer in Valencia, Spain program, which features coursework in Spanish, biology, engineering, economics, management, and marketing as well as internships in Spanish and lab work in the biological sciences.
+Gasta founded and co-directed Iowa State’s largest study abroad program, the ISU on Mediterranean – Summer in Valencia, Spain program, which features coursework in Spanish, biology, engineering, economics, management, and marketing as well as internships in Spanish and lab work in the biological sciences.

 His research focuses on transatlantic approaches to early modern literature, culture, and history of Spain and the New World.
 He also writes on global education and international engagement through study abroad.